Trauma Informed, Ethically Mindful Strategic Guidance

 This includes listening and learning from individuals and groups across communities while being mindful of our biases and making sure we aren't engaging in selective inclusion to check off a box and making a commitment to learn beyond what a training has cherry picked for us to learn to fulfill components of becoming trauma informed.

-At the end of the day, a piece of paper or a training doesn't guarantee that people can embody what they have learned in a meaningful way or genuinely apply what they have learned it, especially in challenging situations with clients.
-Perhaps some people just attended to get the certificate for clout.
+At the end of the day, a piece of paper or a training doesn't guarantee that people can embody what they have learned in a meaningful way or genuinely apply what they have learned, especially in challenging situations with clients.
+Some people just attend trainings to get the certificate for clout.
 It's become a great buzzword for marketing and engagement.
-These are issues that we need to be aware of.

 This is sacred work to me and not something I do for the sake of a title.
 I am developing my own way of teaching on the topic of trauma informed care based on my personal and professional experience as a lifetime patient and advocate who became both a provider and a recipient of services.
 This includes relying on my professional training.
-I want to help people become trauma informed in a less complicated way and be real about the journey.
+I want to help people become trauma informed in a less complicated way and be real about the challenges on the journey to get there.
+Confidence and competence go hand in hand.

 Working in non-profit mental health I personally witnessed and can attest to how hard it can be for one individual to provide true trauma informed care at times.
 Large organizations that are heavily backed and connected with strategic support struggle, particularly in rural area.